When you meet people for the first time, there is an exploratory process that occurs.

 When two parties meet, this dance of queries always occurs in order to help both parties determine if there is a connection worth further exploration.
 This is also what the exploratory interview is all about.
 It’s an opportunity to explore how you both could benefit for further conversation.
 This exploratory interview (surprise or not) is a hidden goldmine.
 Even if you’re not thinking about a change, it doesn’t hurt to take the call.
 Who knows where this could lead.

 Here are three reasons why you need to be prepared for the exploratory interview:

-This is what the exploratory interview is all about.
-You will be asked basic questions, sometimes by a pre-screener, that discern whether or not you’re a good fit and worth bringing in for a full interview.
-Keep in mind the exploratory interview works both ways.
-As an applicant, this is also a great time for you to determine whether the organization and job is right for you.
+You’re Searching for a Job: Maybe you’re deep in a job search.
+Perhaps you’ve floated a couple of resumes out there or recently boosted your LinkedIn profile and have sparked the interest of a recruiter.
+Sometimes without warning, they’ll call and start the ball rolling asking questions that help discern whether or not you’re a good fit for their organization and worth bringing in for a full interview.
+Your job search is suddenly underway, so get motivated.
+And keep in mind the exploratory interview works both ways.
+As an applicant, this is also a great time for you to ask questions to determine whether the organization and job are right for you.